 Solvents: Summary and Further Reading

-In this topic, we have explored both the reasons for using solvents and the factors that should be taken into consideration when selecting a reaction solvent, as well as learning about solvent reduction and replacement strategies.
+In this topic, we have explored the reasons for using solvents and the factors that should be taken into consideration when selecting a reaction solvent, as well as learned about solvent reduction and replacement strategies.
 The area of solvent replacement has moved on a lot in the last 5-10 years.
 There are a variety of different approaches to alternative solvents currently under investigation, though some are arguably more ‘green’ than others.
 All solvent replacement strategies have associated advantages and disadvantages which must be weighed up and considered within a lifecycle context.
-Significant issues affecting the uptake of alternative solvents can be associated with not only cost and availability, but also regulation, lack of safety data on newer solvents and insufficient purity levels for use in cGMP manufacturing.[1]
+Significant issues affecting the uptake of alternative solvents can be associated with not only cost and availability, but also regulation, lack of safety data on newer solvents and insufficient purity levels for use in high-value chemical manufacturing (e.g., pharmaceuticals).[1]

 Recommended reading: